Only joy for Seahawks fans is knowing that preseason games are virtually meaningless

 If it wasn’t all so meaningless in the big picture.

 Preseason games are inherently of little predictive value, and you can multiply that by multitudes this year, when the Seahawks for the most part have decided to join the trend of withholding the services of the vast majority of starters.
+At least until Preseason Week 3, when Carroll indicated that most of the starters will get a taste of game action in advance of the opener.

 The result might not have been aesthetically pleasing to the 68,027 on hand, the first live crowd for a Seahawks game at Lumen Field since it was still named CenturyLink Field on Dec.
 29, 2019, a game most memorable for Jacob Hollister being stranded on the 1-yard line in an agonizing loss to the 49ers.